ropensci/mcbette/paper.md

 All life on Earth is related to one another.
-We, humans, inherit our characteristics from our parents, which they inherted from theirs.
+We, humans, inherit our characteristics from our parents, which they inherited from theirs.
 Going back in time long enough (say, between 4-7 million years), we'll arrive at the ancestors that gave rise to both humans and chimps.
 At that early time, the human-chimp-ancestor mixed their heritable features freely, as all members of that species could produce offspring with another of the opposite gender.
-Alas, this would not last, as the human-chimp-ancestor evolved into to seperate species.
+Alas, this would not last, as the human-chimp-ancestor evolved into to separate species.
 From that moment on, newly evolved features in humans, would stay in humans only.

 ![](man/figures/posterior_primates_consensus_joss.png)